blended-zio/blended-zio/website/blog/2020-11-05-JmsKeepAlive.md

 1. Once run terminates, interrupt the stream and sink
 1. Terminate with the current count of the underlying monitor

-CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/main/scala/blended/zio/streams/jms/ZIOJmsConnectionManager.scala" doctag="monitor"
+CODE_INCLUDE lang="scala" [src](https://raw.githubusercontent.com/blended-zio/blended-zio/1b304fb16f9312c590207d2cec92f2a81ace3656/blended.zio.streams/src/main/scala/blended/zio/streams/jms/ZIOJmsConnectionManager.scala) doctag="monitor"

 Putting all our effects together, we can now use the `JmsConnectionFactory` and and the `JmsKeepAlive`in our data model to create an instrument a JMS connection:

-CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/main/scala/blended/zio/streams/jms/ZIOJmsConnectionManager.scala" doctag="jmsconnect"
+CODE_INCLUDE lang="scala" [src](https://raw.githubusercontent.com/blended-zio/blended-zio/1b304fb16f9312c590207d2cec92f2a81ace3656/blended.zio.streams/src/main/scala/blended/zio/streams/jms/ZIOJmsConnectionManager.scala) doctag="jmsconnect"

 ## Instrumenting a JMS connection with a keep alive monitor

 From the API perspective we configure the keep as an `Option[JmsKeepAliveMonitor]` within the `JmsConnectionFactory`.
-If the field is defined, the underlying connection manager will instiate a keep alive stream for each connection that is created from that connection factory.
+If the field is defined, the underlying connection manager will instantiate a keep alive stream for each connection that is created from that connection factory.

-CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/test/scala/blended/zio/streams/KeepAliveDemoApp.scala" doctag="factory"
+CODE_INCLUDE lang="scala" [src](https://raw.githubusercontent.com/blended-zio/blended-zio/1b304fb16f9312c590207d2cec92f2a81ace3656/blended.zio.streams/src/test/scala/blended/zio/streams/KeepAliveDemoApp.scala) doctag="factory"

 ## The program to be run

 In the program we have to use the recovering streams we have seen in the last [article](2020-10-30-RecoveringStreams.md), so that an automated recovery can happen if the keep alive counter exceeds and subsequently the connection is closed and restarted.

-CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/test/scala/blended/zio/streams/KeepAliveDemoApp.scala" doctag="program"
+CODE_INCLUDE lang="scala" [src](https://raw.githubusercontent.com/blended-zio/blended-zio/1b304fb16f9312c590207d2cec92f2a81ace3656/blended.zio.streams/src/test/scala/blended/zio/streams/KeepAliveDemoApp.scala) doctag="program"

 ## Conclusion